 The future will belong not just to those who understand information technology, but to those who know how to use it.

 Data is the most important asset an organization possesses and, if used well, it can allow leaders to make important and impactful decisions.
-IE University is launching a degree in Data Science to enable young people who want to shape the future global society by putting this precious resource to good use.
+IE University is launching a degree in Data and Business Analytics to enable young people who want to shape the future global society by putting this precious resource to good use.

 It has a technical side, of course, but between gathering data, cleaning it and the ability to analyze it, a whole range of skills and traits have to be developed through a training process that is necessarily broad and, above all, practical.

-“At IEU, we are bringing data science down to Earth.
+“At IEU, we are bringing data and business analytics down to Earth.
 It’s the science that explains how we as citizens, as businesses and government workers are behaving.
 But not only that.
-This degree will be a hands-on experience, all about solving challenges and applying skills,” says Borja González del Regueral, IE’s Vice Dean of Data Science and Technology.
+This degree will be a hands-on experience, all about solving challenges and applying skills,” says Borja González del Regueral, IE’s Vice Dean of Data and Business Analytics.

 Dr González del Regueral explains the rollout plan for what he is confident will be “a super-exciting program,” starting with an open first year in which students will do modules in both computer science and human/behavioral science.
 “At IEU, we try to take the best from the US and the European models, and this way not start with too narrow a focus for young people who don’t know exactly what they want to do.”